 Since 2003, variability in season to season driving distance of 4 or more yards is not uncommon.
-The largest overall increase in driving distance has taken place on the Champions Tour which was nearly 5 yards longer in 2016 than it was in 2003.
+The largest overall increase in driving distance has taken place on the Korn Ferry Tour which was more than 10.5 yards longer in 2019 than it was in 2003.
+The average driving distance on 4 of the 6 men's tours monitored was shorter in 2019 than in 2018.
+In contrast, the distance measured on both the Japan Tour and the European Tour was the longest on record, despite a reduction in driver usage on the European Tour.
+The driving distance on the LPGA is also the longest on record.

 The average driving distance of the longest (and shortest) players on the European and PGA tours closely tracks the respective tour average driving distances, including the season-to-season fluctuations.
 When viewed as percentages, there is good consistency both between tours and seasons.
-The longest 10 players tend to be about 7% longer than the tour average whereas the shortest 10 players tend to be about 6% shorter than the tour average.
+The longest 10 players tend to be about 5-7% longer than the tour average whereas the shortest 10 players tend to be about 5-8% shorter than the tour average.

-In 2016, the average clubhead speed was 112.9 mph, with an average launch angle of 10.5° and average spin of 2544 rpm.
-The 90th percentile for clubhead speed was 119.3 mph.
-These values are very close to the test conditions for the Overall Distance Standard (launch angle of 10°, backspin of 2520 rpm and a clubhead speed of 120mph) which regulates ball distance.
+In 2019, the average clubhead speed on the PGA TOUR was 114.1 mph, with an average launch angle of 9.9° and average spin of 2637 rpm.
+The 90th percentile for clubhead speed was 120.2 mph.
+It should be noted that at the time of publication, these represent only 84% of the expected data for the 2019